(a parody of Carnival of Venice by J.B.Arban)

 The full length band version matches the CD version in length, and the solo part is nearly identical to the CD-accompanied version.
 However, no animal sounds are used.
 Instead, humorous intent is maintained during the finale by having various members of the ensemble stand and play brief duo passages with the soloist.

-“special encore edition” is available with either piano or band accompaniment.
+The version titled “special encore edition” is available with either piano or band accompaniment.
 In these shortened versions, one has the option of adding a special audio effect (an elephant call) during the final variation for humorous effect.
 Instructions for creating this effect are provided.
 However, the audio effect is not a requirement, and my be omitted entirely.
 One also has the option of substituting a duck call, dog bark, cat meow, or other effect during the pause provided in the middle of the Finale.
 Also provided with this version of Venetian Carnival Animals is an optional original solo cadenza created by Dr. Corwell which, if played in its entirety, extends the length of the piece by a full minute (to a total performance time of five and a half minutes).

 All versions feature markings to assist the soloist that wishes to use a double-bell euphonium for the penultimate variation.